How to apply for GP training

 Step 2: AGPT eligibility check

-The Department of Health will conduct an eligibility check and let the colleges know if you meet the criteria.
+The Department of Health will conduct an eligibility check and notify you and the colleges of the outcome by 31 May 2018.

 Step 3: Pay your fees for the selection process